 Endometrial cancer, which starts in the lining of the uterus, is the most commonly diagnosed gynecologic cancer.
 About 50,000 American women are diagnosed with endometrial cancer each year.

 Family history can increase a woman’s risk of developing ovarian cancer, as 15 percent of these cancers are caused by inherited BRCA1 and 2 mutations.

 Read more about ovarian cancer.

 Uterine sarcoma is a type of uterine cancer that is extremely rare.
 About 1,600 American women are diagnosed with this cancer each year.

 The HPV vaccine can prevent some HPV strains that cause vaginal cancers.
 When found early, treatment for vaginal cancer is often successful.

 A woman’s chances of developing vulvar cancer may increase with age, infection with certain strains of HPV, smoking and HIV infection.

 Learn more about vulvar cancer.

-The Kelly Gynecologic Cancer Survivorship Center at Johns Hopkins is one of the only survivorship programs in the nation to offer care exclusively for women diagnosed with gynecologic cancers.
-The Center’s staff uses their experience and dedication to help cancer survivors live their lives to the fullest.
+The Susan L. Burgert, M.D.
+Gynecologic Oncology Survivorship Program at Johns Hopkins is one of the only survivorship programs in the nation to offer care exclusively for women diagnosed with gynecologic cancers.
+The program’s staff uses their experience and dedication to help cancer survivors live their lives to the fullest.